tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

 Added:
-* OwnTracks Friends and Cards responses to Location requests
+* OwnTracks Friends and Cards responses to Location requests.
+* Stub functions for responding more nicely to TrackMe cloud sharing requests.
+* A mouseover-tooltip on end-markers of live tracks, showing the user's displayname.

 Fixed:
 * Missing gettext domain on some localized strings